GC Logo

 What is MCP?

-Model Context Protocol provides a standardised, machine-readable schema that allows LLMs to "understand" our API’s capabilities and write code in a context-aware manner.
+Model Context Protocol provides a standardised, machine-readable schema that allows LLMs to "understand" our API's capabilities, write code, and make API calls in a context-aware manner.
 You can connect your LLM to the GoCardless MCP to access up-to-date, comprehensive integration guidance that has been optimised for LLMs.

 How it works